KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:150`

 **Description**:
-The `update_contact` method is designed to update the details of a contact within the EeazyCRM system, ensuring that the user has the necessary access rights to perform this operation by retrieving the contact information and verifying permissions.
+The `update_contact` method is used to update the details of a specific contact in the EeazyCRM system, identified by 'contact_id'.
+It is likely called by other methods or functions within the CRM system that need to modify contact information, after checking the access permissions.

 ---